 Serato Studio is beatmaking software aimed at DJs, and it’s a great tool for making DJ intro edits of songs you’ve got in your library.
 One of the most useful edits to make is called the “intro edit”, which makes songs easier to beatmix.
-(We also have tutorials on Making DJ Short Edits With Serato Studio and How To Make Fast & Easy DJ Re-Drums With Serato Studio.)
+(Check out all our other free Serato Studio tutorials at Getting Started With Serato Studio – Free Tutorials.)

 What is an intro edit?